PM ChangeAgent Commentary

 Who is responsible for establishing the success measures, and then following up on them?
 It clearly must be (internal) line of business Customer Managers, in the group or groups the project affects, for several reasons.
 First, they are the ones who are in a position to evaluate and measure the project results in the organization.
 Secondly, the project team is usually long gone by the time of the final benefits measurements.
 A less obvious reason is this: Actions of internal Customer Managers have direct impact on whether the project is successful.

 Even with Competent and Performing project managers and teams, stretched-thin internal Managers may fail to deliver.
 This happens when they cannot afford to provide access to the right customer staff during requirements elicitation, test planning and implementation, user documentation and training, and post-project organizational change management.
 This failure dooms the project from the start.
 Do you think the Manager who could have saved the doomed project is eager to measure the results?
 No, they were already frustrated because, despite their best intentions, their hands were tied.

-In an IT Methodology, THE Guide, originally published by ProjectExperts and Requirements Solutions Group in the mid-1980s, we identified a key role for all projects, the Customer Representative.
+In our IT Methodology, WiSDM (Web-inspired System Delivery Method), published by ProjectExperts in the mid-1980s, and updated more recently for the web, we identified a key role for all projects, the Customer Representative.
 This was a Manager from the business area, who could speak for the project’s Customers.
 We cited managing Time and Cost as a responsibility of the Project Manager, and managing Scope and Quality as the responsibility of the Customer Representative.
 Both shared responsibility for managing Risks and Talent.
 The rationale: Even a competent project manager has difficulty balancing all the (as we called them) Vital Signs.
 As we’ve written elsewhere, in our popular Project Levers And Gauges article, successful project teams manage both the trailing indicators, and the leading ones.
 This was one way we assured that happened.